-Season 1 Recap: Understanding emotions and owning your growth
+Season 1 Recap: Understanding Emotions, Self Doubt, and Better Choices

-Got something to say? - send me a voice note - https://www.speakpipe.com/Headstraight or send me an email: headstraightpodcast@gmail.com
+Got something to say? - come send me a message at www.headstraight.co.uk/contact/

 If you need more information about helplines, services or what do to if you're in a crisis, take a look at our resource page: https://www.headstraight.co.uk/resources